-Song of the Vampire was the directorial debut of actress Denice Duff (known from the Subspecies franchise), who also plays the lead role.
+Song of the Vampire was a directorial effort of actress Denice Duff (known from the Subspecies franchise), who also plays the lead role.
 And while I am rather happy with her acting in this film, I am not sure directing is for her.
 Many of the shortcomings of this film are not directly in the director’s hands, but still in fields that a director should be able to supervise and control.
 That’s easier said than done in a production with limited funds and – in all likelihood – time, because noticing a problem does not necessarily mean that you also will get a chance to fix it.
 But the question remains if Duff was too distracted by her double workload as lead actress and director in order to notice some of the things that were going wrong here – a danger that is sometimes quoted when it comes to such acting&directing combinations.

 There are, however, also some upsides to this rather shoddy production.
 As I said, there are a number of nice ideas here.
 Amongst other things, the film tries to work with two “mirror effects”.
 The constellation of the three characters in the past is equal to the constellation of the three present-day characters.
 But at the same time, the threat presented by the far-from-peaceful vampire Jonathan can be compared to the threat posed by Victoria’s violent husband.
 More could have been done with this, but the parallels are definitely set out in this film.